 The COMPASS Board adopts the official population and employment projections for the Treasure Valley based on a preferred growth scenario.
 COMPASS' Demographic Advisory Committee (DAC) is composed of demographers, developers, and representatives from local industries and governments.
-DAC develops the population and employment projections used by the travel demand model to generate ADT and VMT forecasts.
+The DAC works with COMPASS staff to develop population and employment projections used in the travel demand model to generate ADT and VMT forecasts.